FTBR LOGO

 Q: "I have a halfshaft retaining nut that keeps coming loose, why is this happening?"

-A: The halfshaft retaining nuts do have a tendency to come loose.
+A: The halfshaft retaining nuts do have a tendency to come loose over time.

-The torque on the rear halfshaft to hub retaining nuts should be checked on a regular basis like at every oil change.
+The torque on the rear halfshaft to hub retaining nuts should be checked on a regular basis,

 If you're going to the track with the car they should be checked before every event with a 36mm deep impact socket and torqued to 240-250#.

-If the nut comes loose, the preload on the double tapered roller bearing is lost.
+If the nut comes loose, the preload on the bearing is lost.

 If this happens, the bearing will self destruct in short order.

-If it is run in this loose condition for an extended period of time this will also destroy the hub as well.
+If it is run in this loose condition for an extended period of time this will also eventually destroy the hub.

 Once the hub is destroyed, no nut will ever stay tight on there.

-You need to replace the hub and the bearing.
+You need to replace the hub, nut and the bearing.

-the Ford halfshaft retaining nuts FT 6500A and the 36mm deep sockets FT 3600 on our SN-95 suspension order page.
+The Ford halfshaft retaining nuts FT 6500A and the 36mm deep sockets FT 3600 can be found on our SN-95 suspension order page.

 The nuts are a one time use item.